Arizona Airports Association

 Mr. Falcetti has been Airport Manager at Grand Canyon West Airport (K1G4) since August 2016; in his time he has utilized FAA entitlement funds to prepare or execute ACIP’s ranging from an ARFF Building, to Airport Drainage, an embedded fencing, and the airport’s first Fuel Farm.
 He currently manages a diverse staff of 35 which are tasked with all aspects of airport management.
 Many of his staff are EMS/Firefighter’s which has prompted him to begin training as an EMT himself.
 K1G4 is the 5th busiest airport by enplanement in Arizona and one of the busiest non towered commercial airports in the country.
 Brad has initiated work on strengthening ties between Grand Canyon West Airport’s sponsor, The Haulapai Tribe, and industry groups such as AAAE, ADOT, AzAA and other Native American Tribes in the Southwest Region.
 Brad also gives back to the industry and others when he can.
 Currently he is Chair of AAAE’s Young Professional (YoPro) Group Inaugural Steering Committee and Training Subcommittee Chair.
 Once becoming an EMT he will volunteer in his local community fire departments.

-Judi Krauss, AICP, is an Associate and Environmental Planner with Coffman Associates with approximately 20 years of experience in environmental planning in a variety of applications.
-For more than eight years, she worked with a multi-discipline environmental consulting firm completing and managing environmental impact statements, environmental impact reports, and more streamlined environmental reviews under both the National Environmental Policy Act (NEPA) and the California Environmental Quality Act (CEQA).
+Judi Krauss, AICP, is an Associate and Environmental Planner with Coffman Associates with more than 20 years of experience in environmental planning in a variety of applications.
+This includes completing and managing environmental impact statements, environmental impact reports, and more streamlined environmental reviews under both the National Environmental Policy Act (NEPA) and the California Environmental Quality Act (CEQA).

 Desirae is the Administrative Director for the Arizona Airports Association through the association management firm of KCA.
 Desirae is an Arizona native and a graduate of Arizona State University with degrees in Supply Chain Management and Business - Tourism as well as certificates in Special Event Management and Meeting Planning.
 Her background in logistics and events helps to ensure every detail is covered and meetings run smoothly!